thepamlab/thepamlab.github.io/_portfolio/portfolio-997.md

 ---
 title: "Collaborators"
-excerpt: "Many excellent people have collaborated with us over the years."
+excerpt: "Excellent people have collaborated with us over the years."
 collection: portfolio
 ---